Benjamin Wedro, MD, FACEP, FAAEM

 - Cluster headaches are a rare type of primary headache.
 It more commonly affects men in their late 20s though women and children can also suffer this type of headache.

 Primary headaches can affect the quality of life.
-Some people have occasional headaches that resolve quickly while others are debilitated.
+Some people have occasional headaches that resolve quickly while others are debilitating.
 While these headaches are not life-threatening, they may be associated with symptoms that can mimic strokes.

 What are secondary headaches?

 Secondary headaches are those that are due to an underlying structural problem in the head or neck.
-This is a very broad group of medical conditions ranging from dental pain from infected teeth to pain from an infected sinus, to life-threatening conditions like bleeding in the brain or infections like encephalitis or meningitis.
+This is a very broad group of medical conditions ranging from dental pain from infected teeth or pain from an infected sinus, to life-threatening conditions like bleeding in the brain or infections like encephalitis or meningitis.